 People with mental illness and substance use disorders are more likely to die prematurely than the general population, reducing life expectancy by 10 to 20 years.
 Root Causes Why does this problem exist?
-The lack of effective, personalized diagnostic, treatment, and prevention methods for mental illness in clinical care is a major issue.
+There is insufficient access to a quality continuum of care across all levels of the healthcare system, with the latest discoveries being confined to research and not available at the point of care.
+The mental health care system is underfunded in Canada.
+Mental illness account for about 10% of the burden of disease, but it receives just 7% of healthcare dollars.
+This underfunding amounts to about \$1.5 billion relative to the burden of disease.
+In Ontario, wait times of 6 months to 1 year are common.
+Underfunding of community-based mental health services leads to dependence on costly services such as emergency departments or hard-to-reach psychiatrists, contributing to long wait times.
+The lack of effective, personalized diagnostic, treatment, and prevention options for mental illness in clinical care is a major issue.
 Worldwide, mental health research receives \$3.7 billion (USD) annually, less than \$0.50 per person.
 Mental health diagnoses have relied on symptoms and clinical interviews for the past century, with no significant changes.
 Unlike physical illnesses that can be confirmed with blood tests or scans, mental illnesses lack objective biological markers for diagnosis.
 Before the approval of esketamine in 2019, the last major breakthrough in mental illness medication was the introduction of Prozac in 1987 and antipsychotics in the 1960s.
 Effective non-medication treatments for treatment-resistant mental illnesses, such as rTMS, are often not publicly funded and are largely inaccessible outside of research settings.
-The field of mental health currently lacks personalized prevention tools, leaving individuals with mental illnesses without tailored strategies to preemptively manage their conditions.
-There is insufficient access to quality care across all levels of the healthcare system, especially in community-based care.
-The mental health care system is underfunded in Canada.
-Mental illness account for about 10% of the burden of disease, but it receives just 7% of healthcare dollars.
-This underfunding amounts to about \$1.5 billion relative to the burden of disease.
-In Ontario, wait times of 6 months to 1 year are common.